guusj/books/Warbreaker_BrandonSanderson.md

 She cleared her throat, sitting up, flushing yet again.
 “Well.
 Um, yes.
 Very nice.
 Thank you.”
 He looked back down. _I wish I could let you go home, to see your mountains again.
 Perhaps I could explain this to the priests._
 She paled.
 “I don’t think it would be good to let them know that you can read.”
-_I could use the artisan’s script.
+_I could use the artisans’ script.
 It is very difficult to write, but they taught it to me so I could communicate with them, if I needed to._
 “Still,” she said.
 “Telling them you want to send me home could hint that you’ve been talking to me.”
 He stopped writing for a few moments.
 _Maybe that would be a good thing_, he wrote.